The regular way to delete a WP Staging staging site is to use the delete button from the Sites / Start page

-The other reason why you might do not have the option to delete a staging site is when the cloning process has been interrupted accidentally.
+The other reason you might not be able to delete a staging site is that the cloning process has been interrupted accidentally.
 In that case, data from an unfinished created website maybe still in the database and subfolder of your production site.
-For the moment you need to delete that data manually as well.
+For the moment, you need to delete that data manually as well.

-Another reason for a missing staging site is when you restored your website with a prior back up which has been done before creating the staging site.
+Another reason for a missing staging site is when you restore your website with a prior backup before creating the site.
 So this backup would miss the connection data to the staging site.

 Delete Database Data in Tables